mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 * Click the download link, you should be able to download the product in your language, if it is localized, such as Firefox.
 * Font support and readability.
 * Footer: verify that the translation of the link is coherent and the link is functional.
 * Language list: is your language listed as one of the options?
-Check https://www-dev.allizom.org/en-US to confirm.
+Check https://www-dev.allizom.org/firefox/all/ to confirm.
+See [detailed steps below](https://github.com/mozilla-l10n/localizer-documentation/blob/main/src/products/mozilla_org/testing.md#firefoxallftl) to get to the language list.
 * Error page: deliberately type a broken link, such as https://www.mozilla.org/firefox/neu/, check whether [404 page](https://www-dev.allizom.org/404/) is localized.
 * If your language is RTL, make sure that the page layout and text flow in the correct directions.